 - Hot tanguyan on ice from 御品元冰火湯圓.
 Shown above.

 - 海味烤生蠔 for freshly grilled Taiwanese seafood like clams and oysters.

 - Shaved peanut with ice cream packed burrito-style.
 Location is closer to where #2 is.
 Not sure if it has a name!

 - Fried bun dumplings from 上海生煎包 on the far end of the market.

-Other nearby spots to check out in the area:
+Other popular sit-down restaurants to check out in the area:

 - Burger & Co. for burgers and fries.